addyosmani/backbone-fundamentals/chapters/06-extensions.md

         });
     });

 An example use of this would be to have a counter that would increment each time a button was clicked.
-This example makes use of the `button` helper in Thorax which simply makes a button that calls a method when clicked:
+This example makes use of the `button` helper in Thorax which simply makes a button that triggers a view event when clicked:

 ```handlebars
     {{#on "incremented"}}{{i}}{/on}}